 water you can remove them to the counter to finish cooling.

-Remember your foods will be fine.
-If liquid loss is excessive (below halfway) go ahead and put it in the front of your storage area so it will get used first.
+So even though it is certainly a bummer when this happens, and your jars are not nearly as pretty, remember your foods will be fine.
+If liquid loss is excessive (below halfway) go ahead and put it in the fridge.
+And those with milder liquid loss, place in the front of your cupboards so they get used first.

 I have a question about the corn I canned this week.
 This is the first time I have ever put corn up in canning jars.
 I have usually put it in the freezer.
 I did not blanch it first so I used the hot pack version I found in the booklet that came with my pressure canner.